anshamshaev/hexlet-git/README.md

-# Git basics
+# hexlet-git

-It's the repository for Git basics traing.
+It's the repository for learning Hexlet course "introduction in Git".

 No code No pain\
 last lesson for Git course